 In December 2015, the Company adopted the 2015 Equity Incentive Plan (the "2015 Plan").
 The 2015 Plan provides for the grant of stock options, stock appreciation rights, restricted stock awards, restricted stock unit awards, performance stock awards and other forms of equity compensation to Company employees, directors and consultants.
-On July 11, 2016 the maximum number of shares of the 2015 plan increased by 684,083 shares or 3% of the outstanding common stock of the Company.
-This increase resulted from a provision in the plan that allows an annual increase of shares in the plan.
-The maximum number of shares of common stock that may be issued under the 2015 Plan is 1,930,460 shares.
-As of September 30, 2016, RSUs representing 1,094,351 shares of the Company's common stock were outstanding under the 2015 Plan and 836,109 shares remained available for grant under the 2015 Plan.
+The maximum number of shares of common stock that may be issued under the 2015 Plan is 2,638,101 shares.
+As of September 30, 2017, RSUs representing 939,879 shares of the Company's common stock were outstanding under the 2015 Plan and 1,214,309 shares remained available for grant under the 2015 Plan.

-The Company recorded stock-based compensation expense in the following expense categories of its consolidated statements of operations for the years ended September 30, 2016 and 2015:
+The Company recorded stock-based compensation expense in the following expense categories of its consolidated statements of operations for the years ended September 30, 2017 and 2016: